 Higher Studies in Biotechnology

-Even if you hold a Masters degree in Biotechnology, it’s important that you work hard to get quality project/internship experience and develop a solid technical skill set.
+Even if you hold a Masters degree in Biotechnology, it’s important that you work hard to get a quality project or internship experience and develop a solid technical skill set.
 This is not the field where you can get a job by knowing the theoretical concepts.
 Going abroad for Bachelor or Masters courses is also a very good alternative, at least in the biotech domain.

-There are hardly 50 good colleges and universities in India.
-If you are attending institutes like Delhi University, BHU, Amity University, Goa University, Pune University etc., you will have better exposure.
+There are hardly 50 – 100 good colleges and universities in India.
+If you are attending institutes like Delhi University, BHU, Lovely Professional University, Amity University, SRM, IISER, Pondicherry University, Manipal, Amrita University, Goa University, Pune University etc., you will have better exposure.
 Going abroad for Bachelor or Masters courses is also a very good alternative, at least in the biotech domain.

 Have a look at the two profiles (CV snapshot) to get a better understanding of what companies and recruiters look for.